citrusoft/aws-iam-kiosk/README.md

 ```
 4. Test your terraform credentials and confirm the state of orchestration is what you desire.
 ```
-cd git/DIYStackset/iam-kiosk/orchestration
+cd orchestration
 terraform state list
 ```
-5. Create terraform Variable Sets via the Browser
-* Create an org variable-set named, *TFC*, add env var TFE_Token; populate it with your user-token.
+5. Create an Organization variable-set named, *TFC*, add env var TFE_TOKEN; populate it with your user-token.
+Apply this variable set to your workspace, ie orchestration.
-* Create an org variable-set named, *Github*, with HCL variable named, oauth_token_id.
+6. Create an Organization variable-set named, *Github*, with HCL variable named, oauth_token_id.
+Apply it to your project, ie aws-iam-kiosk.
-..* If integration exists then, see https://app.terraform.io/app/citrusoft/settings/version-control
+..* If Github integration exists then, see https://app.terraform.io/app/citrusoft/settings/version-control
-..* Or, you may have to setup the integration, see https://developer.hashicorp.com/terraform/tutorials/cloud/github-oauth
+..* Or, you may have to setup Github integration, see https://developer.hashicorp.com/terraform/tutorials/cloud/github-oauth
-* Create an org variable-set named *Tags*, populate it with default values for the entire org.
+7. Create an Organization variable-set named *Tags*, populate it with default values.
+Apply it to your project, ie aws-iam-kiosk.
 ..* Tags/AppID, Compliance, CRIS, DataClassification, Environment, Notify, Owner
 * For each file in resources/*/*.tfvars, use the file contents to create an organizational variable set named, "account#-vars", ie 123133550781-vars.
 ..* set environment variables: AWS_ACCESS_KEY_ID,  AWS_SECRET_ACCESS_KEY